 In this case, the victim reported to the sheriff detectives that she had a definite feeling that she had been stalked for about a month prior to the attack.
 She even noted an older midsize dark American car cruising by a couple of times.
 This is consistent with someone driving in the area for work or detouring when coming and going between home; for the sake of argument here, coming and going up Highway 50 between Placerville and some other obligation or work in the East Area.

 However, and far more crucial to the point here, there is the pattern of EAR’s outlying attacks.
 There are only 2 attacks (25, 28) north of Highway 80.
 They constitute the northern perimeter of EAR’s crime field.
 He strikes close to the highway, an indication he only knew the skin of Foothill Farms.
 It is the paucity of his strikes here which catches our attention.
 For someone who lived in Carmichael this area would be easily accessible.
 Yet it seems far for EAR.
 This same pattern and paucity is reflected in his two attacks in South Sacramento (22, 32).
 They are right off Highway 99 (22), and in Little Pocket (32) close to Highway 5.
 If based in Carmichael, none of these locations would be far for EAR.
-Curiously, these attacks come later in his crime spree and are very sparse.
+Curiously, these attacks come later in his crime spree and are very few.

 Attack No. 22 mapped in comparison to the closest East Area attacks in La Riviera.
 To get to No. 22’s location it requires heading into Sacramento on Highway 50 and then south on Highway 99.
 From Carmichael it is really not that far.
 Everything west and north of the East Area seemed far for EAR, indicating he came from the east, but probably further east than even the East Area.